 |All other windows, roof windows and curtain walling

 *for example, student accommodation and care homes

-WER, Window Energy Rating, is generally considered a better indicator of the energy performance of a window in an existing dwelling because it considers a range of parameters, including the useful solar heat gain.
-The U value is the total U value of the window, taking into account both the glass and frame.
+WER, Window Energy Rating, is generally considered a better indicator of the energy performance of a window in an existing dwelling or similar building because it considers a range of parameters, including the useful solar heat gain.
+The U-value is the total U-value of the window, taking into account both the glass and frame.